gstew5/cage/refinement_notes.md

 1. Finish LOW to INT (Sam)
 2. Finish INTRel(WE) to INTRel(WL) (Nate/Gordon)
 3. Prove that LOW to INT assumptions are satisfied by the WE MWU NodePkgs.
+4. verdi2machine.v needs to be updated to reflect the addition type class constraints in wenetwork.

 # [we2wl.v]: holes